 There are a few key differences between a social security survivor benefit and a social security spouse benefit (spousal benefits taken while your spouse is alive.)

-Will You Pay Taxes on Your Social Security Benefits? - Money Over 55
+Online Calculators Estimate Social Security Benefits - Money Over 55